 - Don’t expect every test to be painful.

-Because the doctor wants to rule out a faked injury, they will conduct range of motion tests that do not inflict pain.
+Because the doctor wants to rule out a faked injury, they will conduct a range of motion tests that do not inflict pain.
 Let the doctor know truthfully when something does not hurt.

 - Don’t wear restrictive or inflammatory clothing.